Channel to the Med – 10 Day Tour

 France is a wide and diverse country which contains a variety of different and changing landscapes.
 France is also 1/4 as densely populated as the UK and much more rural so the roads are quieter and cyclists are treated with much more respect.

 France is the cultural home of cycling and everyone has heard of the Tour de France.
-We will cycle through some of the iconic landscapes that you will have seen whilst watching the tour and most notably we will take in Mont Ventoux en-route to Nice.
+We will cycle through some of the iconic landscapes that you will have seen whilst watching the tour and most notably we will take in Mont Ventoux and the Gorges de Verdon en-route to Nice.

 France is also well known for it’s gastronomy and also fine wines and we will do out best to ensure that you sample plenty of the delights on offer.
 Added to that a rich culture, medieval villages and stunning architecture all of which makes France an ideal place for a long distance cycle tour.
 Covering the country from the English Channel to the Mediterranean enables you to visit many of Frances beautiful and interesting places.